-So many of us have stood in that uncomfortable spot, right there in the doorway about to enter a room where the blanket of faces staring back at you look wholly different from your own.
-It is a feeling bound to make your stomach hurt or your eyes sting – especially when you’re only a child.
+So many of us have stood in that uncomfortable spot, right there in the doorway, about to enter a room where the blanket of faces staring back at you look wholly different from your own.
+It is a feeling bound to make your stomach hurt – especially when you’re only a child.

 At that moment, all we see are the differences in those people: different skin colors and eye shapes, different clothing – even different accents when they begin to speak.
 What we forget during these challenging situations, however, and what we need to remind our kids, is that underneath these different exteriors lie a multitude of similarities.

-This is the beauty of Jacqueline Woodson’s The Day You Begin, stunningly illustrated by Rafael Lopez (you may remember him from one of my favorite books, Maybe Something Beautiful).
+This is the beauty of Jacqueline Woodson’s The Day You Begin book, stunningly illustrated by Rafael Lopez (you may remember him from one of my favorite books, Maybe Something Beautiful).
 The Day You Begin tells the story of a young girl who walks into a new classroom and finds no one like her.
-But then she sits down, her classmates begin talking, and as their words fill the air, shared sentiments become bridges to building connection.
+But then she sits down, her classmates begin talking, and as their words fill the air, shared sentiments become bridges to building connections.

 The Day You Begin reminds us to seek out similarities rather than focusing on our differences!